LeandraE/product-studio/README.md

 Q: How is Intellectual Property (IP) handled?
 ...
 A: The primary purpose of the project is the education of the student.
 Organizations and students should define projects that are learning experiences and expose students to real-world challenges and opportunities within the organization.
 The ownership of any intellectual property (IP) that may be created during the project is public domain.
 The project is for educational purposes and any resulting intellectual property is openly shared for public benefit.
-IP, along with other legal matters, including confidentiality, pertaining to the project, are agreed upon at the outset of the project using the Cornell Standard Project (CSP) agreement.
+IP, along with other legal matters, including confidentiality, pertaining to the project, are agreed upon at the outset of the project using the Cornell Standard Project (CSP) agreement [https://tech.cornell.edu/wp-content/uploads/legacy/CSP-EC_Agreement_v1.8a_04-13-2017.pdf].
 Companies that are matched with a team agree to use the CSP without modifications or revisions.